Thammasat University: Faculty of Economics

 The Faculty of Economics at Thammasat University was established in 1949 and the oldest Faculty of Economics in Thailand.
 The faculty offers a broad range of academic programmes and other training opportunities.
 Under the leadership of Dr. Puey Ungpakorn, a former Bank of Thailand governor who took charge concurrently as the dean of the faculty, there were many significant developments within the economics faculty.
 Dr. Puey secured funding from Rockefeller Foundation and brought faculty members from a number of US universities.

 The first big step toward internationalization was the introduction, in 1969, a Master of Economics programme degree taught in English.
 Since then, a bachelor's programme and a PhD programme taught in English have been added to the curriculum.

 The faculty boasts a teaching staff which totals 82, including 44 faculty members with doctoral degree and seven on leave to pursue doctoral degrees.
 It is considered one of the strongest programmes in Thailand.
-Its graduates are regularly accepted to the prestigious departments of economics such as Chicago, UC Berkeley, Cornell, Oxford, Cambridge, LSE, Harvard, MIT, Yale, Princeton.
+Its graduates are regularly accepted to the prestigious departments of economics such as Chicago, UC Berkeley, Cornell, Oxford, Cambridge, LSE, Harvard, MIT, Yale, Princeton, PSE.